cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/7 - The Great Acceleration (1890-1910).md

   * contradiction
   * police

-State power and the demands on the state had both increased substantially by 1900, with states growing increasingly larger and more powerful.

 ## Henry Louis "H. L." Mencken
 * was an American journalist, essayist, magazine editor, satirist, critic of American life and culture, and scholar of American English
 * "Booboisie": his word for the ignorant middle classes
-* "Seeing like a state" book by James Scott
+* "Seeing like a state" book by James Scott depicts the top down approach of the state (simcity-like)

+## Facts
-between 1870 and 1900: rise of mass political parties (with millions of members)
+* between 1870 and 1900: rise of mass political parties (with millions of members)
+* by 1910, state power and the demands on the state had both increased substantially, with states growing increasingly larger and more powerful.

-President McKinley is assassinated by an anarchist in 1901
+* President McKinley is assassinated by an anarchist in 1901

 ## 5 basic movements in 1890-1910
 * upholding national traditions (national values, racial, ethnic identity)
   * established religion
-  * national purity (
+  * national purity
   * personified order/authority (the monarch)
-  * institutionalized order/authoruty (the army)
+  * institutionalized order/authority (the army)
   * empire for power/profit
   * attack social revolutionaries
   * support farmers, landowners